CaileyKeown/StarWars/README.md

 It demonstartes the use of React Navigation and Flebox layout to display multiple screens within a mobile app

 Features:
-Planets screen
+Planets screen,
-Films screen
+Films screen,
 Spaceships screen

-The app uses bottom tab navigation on iOS and a drawer menu for Android/web Each screen includes basic text and color styling
+The app uses bottom tab navigation on iOS and a drawer menu for Android/web.
+Each screen includes basic text and color styling.

 Technologies used:
-React Native
+React Native,
-Expo
+Expo,
-React Navigation
+React Navigation,
-Javascript/ TypeScript
+Javascript/ TypeScript,
 Flexbox

 Created by Cailey Keown